 1. Get A Copy of Your Birth Chart

-2. Make Use of Free Resources
+2. Make Use of Free Astrological Resources Online

-The next step once you have your birth chart is to start trying to interpret it, in order to figure out what it actually means.
+The next step once you have your birth chart is to start learning how to interpret it, in order to figure out what it means.
 In order to do this you are going to need some help.
 The best thing to do at this early stage is to start looking around the internet for free resources that you can use in order to learn about the chart and in order to provide you with some interpretations of it.

 You may also want to check out some of the following articles that I’ve written here on my blog:

 - Video on the history of western astrology

 - Video tutorial on how to draw the astrological glyphs

 - The difference between the tropical and sidereal zodiacs

 - Benefic and malefic planets

 You can also find a lot of good websites just by searching Google for specific astrological terms or keywords.